21 FL Studio Statistics You Should Know (Updated For 2024)

 21) 57% Use FL Studio As Main DAW

-According to community surveys from various production forums in 2023, around 57% of music makers use FL Studio as their primary DAW, both now and for the foreseeable future.
+Based on community surveys across various production forums in 2023, approximately 57% of participating music makers use FL Studio as their outright primary DAW.
+This is both currently and for the foreseeable future.

-With more educational resources available for the next generation and an active community sharing tips and knowledge, FL Studio’s momentum shows no signs of slowing down.
+With educational support growing the next generation plus an engaged community sharing wisdom, FL Studio’s momentum remains unstoppable.

-These milestones highlight FL Studio as an accessible and creatively limitless entry point into music production for everyone.
+These milestones paint the picture of an accessible and creatively unlimited gateway into music production for all.

 Related: Are FL Studio Stock Plugins Good Enough?
 (8 Things To Remember)